Adhikari's resignation does not conform to rules of House, not accepted: Bengal Speaker | Politics

 Adhikari's resignation does not conform to rules of House, not accepted: Bengal Speaker

-West Bengal Assembly Speaker Biman Banerjee on Friday said he has not accepted TMC MLA Suvendu Adhikari's resignation as it does not conform to the provisions of the Constitution and the rules of the House.
-Banerjee noted that Adhikari did not hand over the resignation letter to him personally.
+West Bengal Assembly Speaker Biman Banerjee on Friday said that he has not accepted the resignation tendered by TMC MLA Suvendu Adhikari as it does not conform to the provisions of the Constitution and the rules of the House.
+Banerjee noted that Adhikari did not hand over the resignation letter to him personally, and maintained that he wasn't aware if his move was ''voluntary and genuine''.

 - READ MORE ON: